-3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
+- 3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
 Ryan Aeronautical Company sold to Teledyne Inc. in 1969, and the combined company became Teledyne-Ryan Aeronautical Company (TDY Industries).
 TDY Industries merged with Allegheny Ludlum Corporation in 1996, and Northrop Grumman Corporation acquired TDY Industries from Allegheny in 1999.
-Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District.

-4. Original plans and construction: Building 115 is a one-story square building measuring approximately 60 feet by 100 feet.
-The west elevation has roll-up doors that extend the full height and width of the west wall.
-A pre-cast concrete lintel spanning the transverse direction of the west wall supports the roll-up doors (San Diego County Regional Airport Authority, 2005).

-5. Alterations and additions: Unknown
+Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District. - 4.
+Original plans and construction: Building 159 is a rectangular building, two-stories in height, which is attached to Building 140 along the extent of the south elevation.
+The building measures approximately 71 feet by 436 feet (San Diego County Regional Airport Authority, 2005).
+The building has corrugated sheet metal cladding and a front-gable roof with no eave overhang.
+Building 159 is connected to Building 140 through an interior opening along the north elevation of Building 140.
+(URS Corporation, 2009). - 5.
+Alterations and additions: No records of alternations to Building 159 were found.